Partition Horrors Remembrance Day

 Partition Horrors Remembrance Day is an annual national memorial day observed on 14 August in India, commemorating the victims and sufferings of people during the 1947 partition of India.
 It was first observed in 2021, after announcement by Prime Minister Narendra Modi.

 The day remembers the sufferings of many Indians during the partition.
-Several families were displaced and many lost their lives in the partition.
+Numerous families were displaced and many lost their lives in the partition.
 It aims to remind Indians the need to remove social divisions, disharmony and to further strengthen the spirit of oneness, social harmony and human empowerment.

-The partition had left 10 to 20 million people displaced and left 2 hundred thousand to 2 million dead.
+The partition had left 10 to 20 million people displaced and left 200,000 to 2 million dead.

 Background

 The Partition was the division of British India into two independent Dominions: India and Pakistan.
 The two states have since gone through further reorganization: the Dominion of India is today the Republic of India (since 1950); while the Dominion of Pakistan was composed of what is known today as the Islamic Republic of Pakistan (since 1956) and the People's Republic of Bangladesh (since 1971).
 The partition involved the division of two provinces, Bengal and Punjab, based on district-wide non-Muslim or Muslim majorities.
 The partition also saw the division of the British Indian Army, the Royal Indian Navy, the Indian Civil Service, the railways, and the central treasury.
 The partition was outlined in the Indian Independence Act 1947 and resulted in the dissolution of the British Raj, i.e. Crown rule in India.
 The two self-governing independent Dominions of India and Pakistan legally came into existence at midnight on 15 August 1947.